murillo-ro-silva/ifood/README.md

 #### Some other points:
 * The cpf column was hashed using sha2 256 for encrypt.
 * The phone column was hashed using a simple count(value * 5 / 2).
+* If the current dataset is 80% different from the previous one, then the current dataset is not saved in the Trusted zone.

 ### Evaluator Credentials:
 The evaluator can access AWS account for verifying the test through: